Struggling to get funding for your business? Crowdfunding could hold the answer to getting your company up and running.

 But one alternative you might not have considered is ‘crowdfunding’ – an idea that’s gathering a lot of attention at the moment.

-The concept is simple: you pitch your business idea online (together with a target amount of money you need to raise) and if people think your idea is a good one, they’ll invest.
+The concept of Translation Services in United Kingdom is simple: you pitch your business idea online (together with a target amount of money you need to raise) and if people think your idea is a good one, they’ll invest.
 People can invest anything from £10 to thousands of pounds – but if you can put a good pitch together, it’s perfectly possible to attract hundreds of willing investors, all chipping in towards your fundraising target.

 In return for their cash, investors get a small stake in the business (rather than earning interest on a loan).